First OWI Offense Madison Attorney

 - Mandatory SR-22 insurance

-Getting a first DUI in Wisconsin also may include a drug and alcohol assessment and successful completion of a traffic safety course, also known as DUI school or DUI class.
-The cost for the course both falls on the convicted.
+Conviction on a first DUI in Wisconsin may include a drug and alcohol assessment and successful completion of a traffic safety course, also known as DUI school or DUI class.
+The costs for both fall on the convicted.

 First time OWI with a BAC above 0.15%: